EducloudAI/AI-Integration-Framework/README2.md

 ---

 ### 5. Universal Questions That Activate Cross‑Functional Competencies
-Each layer uses universal, role‑agnostic questions that stimulate critical thinking, collaboration and cross‑functional learning.
+Each layer uses **25 universal, role‑agnostic questions** that stimulate critical thinking, collaboration and cross‑functional learning.
 These questions are applied directly to the 35 activities defined in each layer, ensuring that every action becomes a structured moment of reflection, governance and quality improvement.

 ➡️ [See the full set of 25 Universal Questions](docs/universal-questions/README.md)